scukonick/geddis/README.md

 #### Swagger ####
 Geddis has REST API done with help of swagger.
-So, there are at least two ways to look it up.
+So, there are at least three ways to look it up.

 First - take a look at swagg    er.yaml in the repository with your favourite text editor.